streamingpool/streamingpool.github.io/README.md

 All these problems can be solved using the well-known Observable-Observer pattern or a Reactive Stream of the data.
 Streaming Pool assumes you want to use a Reactive Stream for accessing your data.

-There are technologies that already solve this problem, such as https://projectreactor.io/[Project Reactor] and https://github.com/ReactiveX/RxJava[RxJava].
+There are technologies that already solve this problem, such as [Project Reactor](https://projectreactor.io/) and [RxJava](https://github.com/ReactiveX/RxJava).
 They provide stream creation, manipulation and subscription capabilities and they are great.
 Streaming Pool sits on top of these technologies.

 The goal of Streaming Pool is to manage, reuse and share Reactive Streams, locally (in the same JVM) or remotely (distributed environment).
 The only required knowledge is the ID or `StreamId` that describes the Reactive Stream to obtain.